chrisjwaddell/Stooge-CSS/CONTRIBUTIONS.md

 ### Feature suggestions
-Any feature suggestions or classes you wish were in, leave a message in the [Issues tab](https://github.com/chrisjwaddell/Stooge-CSS/issues).
+Any feature suggestions or classes you would like to have, leave a message in the [Issues tab](https://github.com/chrisjwaddell/Stooge-CSS/issues).

 ### Report a bug